mayank-devac/draw_generetoe/README.md

 An AI drawing agent on a [tldraw](https://github.com/tldraw/tldraw) canvas.
 Chat on the right; the model creates shapes, HTML previews, and diagrams on the left.

 This repo is based on the [tldraw agent starter](https://github.com/tldraw/agent-template).
 The chat agent runs through a Cloudflare Worker.
-An optional local MCP bridge lets Cursor / Codex / Claude control the same canvas.
+The open canvas tab also registers [WebMCP](https://webmachinelearning.github.io/webmcp/) tools for a Chromium in-page agent.
+An optional local MCP bridge on port 3001 lets Cursor / Codex / Claude control the same canvas over HTTP.

+## WebMCP

+WebMCP is the in-page tool API.
+The browser tab is the tool server.
+It is not the Node process in `server/index.ts`, and it does not use HTTP, SSE, or stdio.

+When the tldraw agent mounts, `App.tsx` calls `registerWebMcpTools` in `client/webmcp/registerWebMcpTools.ts`.
+That registers canvas actions on `document.modelContext`.
+A WebMCP agent visits the live tab, calls a tool, and the shape change happens in that same page.

+This is an early Chromium preview.
+You need Chromium `146.0.7672.0` or newer, plus the testing flag:

+1. Open `chrome://flags/#enable-webmcp-testing` (or `edge://flags/#enable-webmcp-testing`).
+2. Set it to Enabled and restart the browser.
+3. Run `npm run dev` and open [http://127.0.0.1:5173/](http://127.0.0.1:5173/).
+4. Point a WebMCP agent at that tab.

+If the flag is off, `registerWebMcpTools` does nothing and the chat panel still works.

+Action tools register with a stub schema.
+Call discovery first:

+- `list_tools`.
+Every registered draw-app tool with a one-line purpose.
+- `describe_tools`.
+Full argument schemas for 1 to 10 unique names, then call those tools.

+Examples after that: `create`, `createHtmlPreview`, `update`, `delete`, `pen`.
+Layout helpers include `move`, `place`, `align`, and `stack`.
+Names and params for the full set live in `tools.txt`.

 ## Quick start